Solid biofuel suppliers

 Wood fuel supply market development activities

-The Residential Wood Pellet Heating Working Group (RWPHWG) is a subset of the Combustion of Biomass Interest Group.
+The Residential Wood Pellet Heating Working Group (RWPHWG) is a subset of the Biomass Energy Interest Group.
 The RWPHWG oversees any matter related to residential wood pellet heating including standards and development of best practice guides.

-The Registered Solid Biofuel Suppliers Working Group (RSBSWG) is a subset of the Combustion of Biomass Interest Group.
-The RSBSWG oversees any matter related to the promotion of biomass fuel supply.
+The Accredited Solid Biofuel Suppliers Working Group (ASBSWG) is a subset of the Biomass Energy Interest Group.
+The ASBSWG oversees any matter related to the promotion of biomass fuel supply.

-Membership of the Combustion of Biomass Interest Group or its Working Groups is available to all members of the Bioenergy Association.
+Membership of the Biomass Energy Interest Group or its Working Groups is available to all members of the Bioenergy Association.

-Contact us if you are interested in the work of the Combustion of Biomass Interest Group and its Working Groups.
+Contact us if you are interested in the work of the Biomass Energy Interest Group and its Working Groups.

 In the unlikley event that you have a problem which you can not resolve directly with your supplier you may make a complaint here.
 If you are unsure about some aspect feel free to contact the executive officer.